Policy Watch

 FQHC Talent Editorial Team

 Of California's roughly 15 million Medi-Cal beneficiaries, fewer than 6,000 have ever used a Community Health Worker (CHW) service, and total reimbursement is under $1 million.
 That's not a typo — it's a DHCS disclosure to the California Assembly Health Committee.
-It's also the reason Assemblymember Liz Ortega's AB 403, the Community Health Worker, Promotora, and Representative Medi-Cal Services Transparency Act, matters more than its quiet title suggests.
-The bill is moving through the 2025-26 session right now: **May 29 is the house-of-origin passage deadline — four days from this publication**.
-For FQHCs, which are the primary providers billing CHW services, what happens this week shapes whether your CHW utilization becomes visible to the state, the public, and your funders.
+Assemblymember Liz Ortega's AB 403, the Community Health Worker, Promotora, and Representative Medi-Cal Services Transparency Act, would have forced DHCS to publish the utilization data behind that failure.
+The official Legislature record now lists AB 403 as inactive for the 2025-26 session, so this is no longer a floor-vote alert.
+It is a useful postmortem: the bill failed, but the CHW billing, workforce, and data gap it exposed is still the FQHC operating problem.

 Key Takeaways